 While global manufacturing companies look at India for investments and capturing growth emanating from India, there are peculiarities in the market that makes India different from other markets.

-India is on the path of reforms in policy framework to accelerate process of ease of doing business.
-While implementation of these reforms may bring some evident short term repercussions on the business performance, organizations tend to gain growth momentum with these policy changes in longer duration.
-There are more reforms in pipeline and companies need to focus on the long term gains achieved through these reforms and not be flustered with the ripples of change.
+India is on the path of reforms in the policy framework to accelerate the process of ease of doing business.
+While the implementation of these reforms may bring some evident short-term repercussions on the business performance, organizations tend to gain growth momentum with these policy changes in a longer duration.
+There are more reforms in the pipeline and companies need to focus on the long-term gains achieved through these reforms and not be flustered with the ripples of change.

 With the unprecedented growth in India, the pace of business is fast.
-Time to market new products requires organization agility & flexibility.
+Time to market new products requires organizational agility & flexibility.
 New products (& designs) specific to the geography and market conditions (Made-for-India) need to be developed.
-Local R&D centres may help organizations to be more efficient in new product development.
-“Reverse Innovation” (product developed for the developing economies but marketed/ distributed globally) can be the mantra to obtain leverage in the global market.
+Local R&D centers may help organizations to be more efficient in new product development.
+“Reverse Innovation” (a product developed for the developing economies but marketed/ distributed globally) can be the mantra to obtain leverage in the global market.

-With changing geopolitical scenario expected to play a major role in coming time, having a global manufacturing base in India, could be a good strategy for companies.
+With changing geopolitical scenarios expected to play a major role in the coming time, having a global manufacturing base in India, could be a good strategy for companies.
 India’s relationship and acceptability in the world could help it in establishing itself as a hub of manufacturing for the world.
-Impetus on developing industrial corridors and smart cities, aims to ensure holistic development of the nation.
-The corridors would further assist in creation of ecosystem for co-development and growth.
+Impetus on developing industrial corridors and smart cities aim to ensure holistic development of the nation.
+The corridors would further assist in the creation of an ecosystem for co-development and growth.

-SolutionBuggy has seen some a lot of projects related to innovative implementation and product strategization posted by MSMEs from Tier II and III cities.
-So the requirement is clearly for knowledgeable consultants with good experience on handling projects across domain and also its customization for the small and medium sectors.
-We have successfully completed more than 1,050+ projects in various domain and have helped MSMEs get verified consultants and solve their problems.
+SolutionBuggy has seen a lot of projects related to innovative implementation and product strategization posted by MSMEs from Tier II and III cities.
+So the requirement is clearly for knowledgeable consultants with good experience in handling projects across domains and also its customization for the small and medium sectors.
+We have successfully completed more than 1,050+ projects in various domains and have helped MSMEs get verified consultants and solve their problems.